Short and focused

 Final review, suitability, and approval still remain with the customer's business and the people responsible for the job.

-A toolbox talk is a short safety briefing that usually focuses on one topic, task or work area.
-It helps remind the team about hazards, controls, PPE, emergency points and site-specific rules before or during work.
+A short safety briefing on one topic, task or work area.
+It reminds the team about the hazards, controls, PPE, emergency points and site rules that matter before or during the job.

-Useful welding toolbox talk topics include welding fume, ventilation, RPE, welding PPE, arc eye, burns, hot metal, gas cylinders, damaged leads, grinding, cutting, hot works permits, fire watch and housekeeping around welding bays.
+Fume and ventilation, RPE, welding PPE, arc eye, burns and hot metal, gas cylinders, damaged leads, grinding and cutting, the hot works permit, fire watch, and keeping the welding bay clear.

-Good workshop topics include machinery guarding, emergency stops, isolation and lockout, bandsaws, pedestal drills, grinders, abrasive wheels, material handling, forklift movement, slips and trips, swarf, offcuts, LEV and extraction checks.
+Machinery guarding, emergency stops, isolation and lock-off, bandsaws, pedestal drills, grinders and abrasive wheels, manual handling, forklift movement, slips and trips, swarf and offcuts, and LEV checks.

-Useful steel erection talks include lifting operations, slings and chains, exclusion zones, working at height, MEWPs, temporary stability, falling objects, deliveries, unloading, weather, ground conditions and site emergency arrangements.
+Lifting operations, slings and chains, exclusion zones, working at height, MEWPs, temporary stability and sequence, dropped objects, deliveries and unloading, weather and ground conditions, and the site emergency arrangements.

 Related reading